Global strategic petroleum reserves: United States

-The United States has the world's largest reported strategic petroleum reserve, with a total capacity of 727 million barrels.
+The United States has a strategic petroleum reserve with a total capacity of 727 million barrels.
 If completely filled, the U.S. SPR could theoretically replace about 60 days of oil imports.
 The United States is estimated to import approximately 12000000 oilbbl/d of crude oil.
 According to the U.S. Department of Energy, the facilities' maximum flow rate is limited to approximately 4400000 oilbbl/d when filled to maximum capacity, declining as the reserve is emptied.
 The reserves are kept in salt caverns located at different locations.

 The United States also has the 2 Moilbbl Northeast Home Heating Oil Reserve to supply northeast home owners with heating oil if there is a shortage.

 Oceania

 Australia

 As of 2008, Australia holds three weeks of petroleum, instead of the allotted 90 days that was agreed upon, according to the study 'Liquid Fuel Security' authored by Air Vice-Marshal John Blackburn, AO (retired).